tanyayt/personal_website/_posts/2021-01-04-Writing-Effective-Release-Notes.md

 Example Answers:

-- To formally inform the release of features in discussions (e.g. I might have initated a discussion with the Data Steward; I then let him/her now the revised data form is deployed in production)
+- To formally inform the release of features in discussions (e.g. I might have initated a discussion with the Data Steward; I then let him/her know the revised data form is deployed in production)
 - To prepare the support team of potential questions that could be asked (new features can also mean new questions or issues reported from the end-users.
 So the release notes provide necessary context)
 - The release notes is a formal response to feature requests and help elicit more helpful feedback from the end-users and various stakeholders in the organization
 - The primary audience is the end users.
 I hope they glance over the release notes and most importantly to more actively engage with the product